dentarg/auth0-blog/_posts/2018-01-31-android-development-15-libraries-you-should-be-using.markdown

 }
 ```

 This is a very basic test that sets up our activity and just checks that it is not null.
-We can learn more about testing with Roboelectric right [here](http://www.vogella.com/tutorials/Robolectric/article.html)!
+We can learn more about testing with Robolectric right [here](http://www.vogella.com/tutorials/Robolectric/article.html)!

 ### Espresso